-Noted as one of the first freeways in the United States, Highway 110 from Pasadena to LA is still full of historic bridges and stops.
-It has remained virtually unchanged since it was created, which is a marvel for a city as big as LA is.
-You can just drive the whole thing, or you can get off at a few stops.
+Known as one of the first freeways in the United States, Highway 110 from Pasadena to LA is still full of historic bridges and stops.
+It has remained virtually unchanged since it was created, which is a marvel for a city as big as LA.
+You can drive the whole thing, or you can get off at a few stops.

 Galco Old World Grocery Store

-I recommend stopping here as it is a grocery store that has been around for decades and that has a huge selection of old sodas and candy.
+I recommend stopping here as it is a grocery store that has been around for a century, and it has a vast selection of old sodas and candy.
 Even though it is a little off Route 66, it is a great spot to relive the historic road you are on via food.

-Located in what used to be part of Route 66, this strange statue sits on top of a Mexican food restaurant, and it is hard not to want to stop and take a photo of it since it is so different.
+Located in what used to be part of Route 66, this strange statue sits on top of a Mexican food restaurant.
+It is a muffler man that was redesigned, and it is an excellent spot for a photo.

-If you want to see an old house that predates Route 66, then head over to the Lummis House which is the home of the first city editor of the LA Times and a big proponent of saving Native American history in the area.
+If you want to see an old house that predates Route 66, then head over to the Lummis House, which was the home of the first city editor of the LA Times and a big proponent of saving Native American history in the area.

-From here I would recommend hopping on the 101 and getting off at Santa Monica Blvd.
-There are many things you can do here in LA proper but not much left of the Route 66 history.
+From here, I would recommend hopping on the 101 and getting off at Santa Monica Blvd.
+There are many things you can do here in LA proper but not much left of Route 66 history.

 Plaque on Santa Monica and Ocean Ave

-Before heading over to the pier, be sure to see the historical plaque dedicated to the creator of Route 66 which is in the park right next to the intersection of Santa Monica and Ocean.
-This is technically the end of the road but of course, you should walk over and see the Santa Monica Pier as well.
+Before heading over to the pier, be sure to see the historical plaque dedicated to Will Rodgers, who inspired people to drive Route 66.
+It is in the park right next to the intersection of Santa Monica and Ocean.
+This is technically the end of the route, but of course, you should walk over and see the Santa Monica Pier as well.

 Santa Monica Pier

-The Santa Monica Pier is where you will see the official end of Route 66 sign and it is very popular, with people from all over photographing it.
+The Santa Monica Pier is where you will see the official end of Route 66 sign.
+Note that it is very popular, with people from all over photographing it.

-Be sure to walk all the way out to the end of the pier as well though where you can see a small wall dedicated to the last shop on Route 66 with a lot of photos and memorabilia.
+Be sure to walk all the way out to the end of the pier as well, where you can see a small exhibit dedicated to the last shop on Route 66 with a lot of photos and memorabilia.

 So there you have it, you have completed the California section of Route 66 or Route 66 as a whole.
 Be sure to let me know what I left off in the comments and check out more iconic drives in California here.